pthanvi10/rock-paper-scissors-game/readme.md

-✊✋✌️ Rock, Paper and Scissors with hand gesutures
+✊✋✌️ Rock Paper Scissors with hand Gestures.
-A computer vision-based Rock, Paper, Scissors game built with Python 3.13 and OpenCV.This project uses Convexity Defects (mathematical geometry) to detect hand gestures, making it lightweight and compatible with the newest Python versions where libraries like MediaPipe are not yet supported.
+A computer vision-based Rock, Paper, Scissors game built with Python 3.13 and OpenCV.
+This project uses Convexity Defects (mathematical geometry) to detect hand gestures, making it lightweight and compatible with the newest Python versions.

 ✨ Features
 Real-Time Detection: Uses computer vision to recognize hand gestures via a webcam.